-You can use date attributes to limit your query results to a selected date range or rolling periods.
-If you are creating calculated elements, you can use dates in formulas and functions (see Using dates in functions).
+You can use date attributes to limit your report results to a selected date range or rolling periods.
+If you are creating calculated elements, you can use dates in formulas and functions (see Explore functions reference).

 In Explore, you can view dates broken down by years, half-years, quarters, months, weeks, weekdays, and days.
 You can also view a complete date in yyyy-mm-dd format with the Date attribute.
 In addition to dates you can view timestamps broken down by hour, minutes, and seconds or view date and time together with the Date_Time attribute.